 Hashcode of x is 558638686 Hashcode of y is 558638686 Hashcode of z is 558638686 Three objects point to the same memory location on the heap i.e, to the same object

-In the main class, we instantiate the singleton class with 3 objects x, y, z by calling static method getInstance().
-But actually after creation of object x, variables y and z are pointed to object x as shown in the diagram.
+In the main class, we instantiate the singleton class with 3 objects x, y, z by calling the static method getInstance().
+But actually, after the creation of object x, variables y and z are pointed to object x as shown in the diagram.
 Hence, if we change the variables of object x, that is reflected when we access the variables of objects y and z.
 Also if we change the variables of object z, that is reflected when we access the variables of objects x and y.